 We used the Rangel et al. (62) database, which contains values of minimum, medium, and maximum altitude for 302 species of hummingbirds.
-We evaluated the correlation among these three metrics of altitude and found that both minimum and maximum altitude were highly correlated with medium altitude (rho = 0.91, rho = 0.95; respectively), so we kept medium altitude only for further analyses.
-For habitat structure, we used the Parker III et al. (63) database and gathered the type of habitat structure in which each species occurs based on the foraging stratum, grouped under three categories: understory, mixed (i.e., species moving between shaded areas and gaps), and open (i.e., species which mostly use gaps and canopy).
-One caveat with this approach is that it does not recognize species that set courtship territories in strata different from their foraging stratum, but this information is lacking for most hummingbird species.
+We evaluated the correlation among these metrics and found that both minimum and maximum altitude were highly correlated with medium altitude (rho = 0.91, rho = 0.95; respectively), so we kept medium altitude only for further analyses.
+For habitat structure, we used the Parker III et al. (63) database and gathered the type of habitat structure in which each species occurs based on the foraging stratum, grouped under three categories: understorey, mixed (i.e., species moving between shaded areas and gaps), and open (i.e., species which mostly use gaps and canopy).
+This approach does not recognize species that set courtship territories in strata different from their foraging stratum, but this information is lacking for most hummingbird species.

 Comparative analyses